 - 8.1.
-To be admitted to a degree a student must have: - a. been registered on the programme for a minimum period of four academic years; - b. completed all requirements within a maximum period of 6 years (subject to 4.3); - c. passed all English Language modules (a pass in the Chinese national examination CET4 counts as having met all requirements on passing English Language); - d. achieved credit for all technical modules, up to two of which may be compensated; - e. passed all Chinese compulsory modules; and - f. passed the Year 4 Project module. - 8.2.
-The Honours board may recommend the award of the degree with up to two QMUL taught compensated technical modules, where: - a. the overall mark for each failed module is between 30 -39% on the UK scale; - b. the honours weighted average mark is at least 40% on the UK scale; - c. the Year 4 Project module mark is at least 40% on the UK scale. - 8.3.
-Students have the option of resitting compensated modules if they choose to, in which case, they will be considered at the following academic year's Honours board.
+To be admitted to a degree a student must have: - a. been registered on the programme for a minimum period of four academic years; - b. completed all requirements within a maximum period of 6 years (subject to 4.3); - c. passed all English Language modules (in line with 6.12); - d. achieved credit for all technical modules, up to two of which may be compensated; - e. passed all Chinese compulsory modules; and - f. passed the Year 4 Project module.

-7 Medical and other evidence will generally be in Chinese.
+&lt;sup>10 Medical and other evidence will generally be in Chinese.

-- 8.4.
+- 8.2.
+The Honours board may recommend the award of the degree with up to two QMUL taught compensated technical modules, where: - a. the overall mark for each failed module is between 30 -39% on the UK scale; - b. the Honours weighted average mark is at least 40% on the UK scale (in accordance with 8.2); - c. the Year 4 Project module mark is at least 40% on the UK scale. - 8.3.
+Students have the option of resitting compensated modules if they choose to, in which case, they will be considered at the following academic year's Honours board. - 8.4.
 For compensated modules, the transcript provided by QMUL will show the original marks; while the transcript provided by BUPT will show pass marks at 60% CN scale. - 8.5.
-Students who fail to meet the degree requirements within the six years maximum period may be issued a Yi Ye Zhengshu by BUPT, but this will not entitle them to a degree from either university. - 8.6.
-A student who is awarded a Jie Ye Zhengshu by BUPT may take or retake the modules or resit the examinations within the maximum period of six years from the original start date.
-If the student meets the requirements in 8.1 he/she will be awarded a degree from both BUPT and QMUL. - 8.7.
+Students who withdraw from their studies may be issued a Yi Ye Zhengshu by BUPT, but this will not entitle them to a degree from either university. - 8.6.
+A student who is awarded a Jie Ye Zhengshu by BUPT may resit the examinations within the maximum period of six years from the original start date.
+Jie Ye students are permitted to resit their failed modules in the available assessment opportunity irrespective of the cohort assessment pattern.
+If the student meets the requirements in 8.1 s/he will be awarded a degree from both BUPT and QMUL. - 8.7.
 The transcript provided by BUPT will show all modules with marks on the BUPT scale. - 8.8.
 The transcript provided by QMUL will show all technical and English Language modules with marks on the QMUL UK scale plus an overall Honours classification; it will also show that the student has passed the BUPT requirements and the Engineering Environment modules. - 8.9.
 The Honours weighted average shall be calculated as a weighted sum with: - a.
 20% for project - b.
 5% for Engineering Environment - c.
 75% for taught technical modules in Years 2-4 with weighting between years as shown below in order to achieve an approximate weighting of 1:3:6 between levels 4, 5 and 6+7: 2016/17 and earlier cohorts - i.
-0.18 average % mark for Year 2 modules - ii.
-0.33 average % mark for Year 3 modules - iii.
-0.24 average % mark for Year 4 modules
+0.18 \ average % mark for Year 2 modules - ii.
+0.33 \ average % mark for Year 3 modules - iii.
+0.24 \ average % mark for Year 4 modules